kubeflow/website/content/docs/gke/pipelines/upgrade.md

 Kubeflow Pipelines uses the Kubernetes [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes) (PV) subsystem to provision the MySQL database and the Minio server.
-On GCP, Kubeflow Pipelines creates a Compute Engine [Persistent Disk](https://cloud.google.com/persistent-disk/) (PD) and mounts it as a PV.
+On GCP, Kubeflow Pipelines creates a Google Compute Engine [Persistent Disk](https://cloud.google.com/persistent-disk/) (PD) and mounts it as a PV.